achille-martin/pyqt-crom/README.md

 <a id="pre-requisites"></a>
 ### 1.1.
 Check the pre-requisites

+> :warning: **Warning**: It is highly recommended to use the following machine specs, as support can be provided.

 Specs of Linux machine used:

 - `Ubuntu 22.04` (EOL April 2032) with around 40-50GB available (to install the dependencies)
 - `Python 3.10.12` (EOL October 2026) pre-installed on Ubuntu 22

-:bulb: _Refer to [Virtual Machine Setup](docs/troubleshooting/common_issues.md#virtual-machine-setup) if you don't have a Linux OS available on your machine._
+> :bulb: **Tip**: Refer to [Virtual Machine Setup](docs/troubleshooting/common_issues.md#virtual-machine-setup) if you don't have a Linux OS available on your machine.

 Specs of target OS: